Employment Law Specialists

-If you have been made redundant or are being made redundant, we can advise you on the legal status of your situations.
-We can advise you on unlawful treatment and discrimination based on age, gender, ethnicity, disability, religion and sexual orientation.
+Everyone should be made to feel safe in the workplace, which is why there are laws to prevent discrimination at work.
+If you have been made redundant or you’ve been given a settlement agreement, we are able to advise you on the legal status of your situation.
+We can advise you on redundancy agreements, constructive dismissal and wrongful dismissal based on age, gender, ethnicity, disability, religion and sexual orientation.

-We can advise you if there has been a breach of statutory duties such as unpaid holidays.
-We can also help you if you have been underpaid, or if your contract with your employer has been breached in any other way.
+We can provide advice if there has been a breach of statutory duties such as unpaid holidays or if you have been underpaid or your contract has been breached in any other way.

-We can assist you with employment contracts that fit all your company’s needs, including drafting compromise agreements, staff handbooks, directors service agreements, policy and procedures, amongst others.
+We can assist you with employment contracts for every area of your business including drafting compromise agreements, settlement agreements, staff handbooks, directors service agreements and policy and procedures, among many others.

-We can also advise you on lawful and fair hiring procedures, disciplinary, sickness management as well as giving you careful advice for lawful and redundancy, which helps you avoid potential litigation.
+We can also advise you on lawful and fair hiring procedures, disciplinary, sickness management as well as offering advice for unfair dismissal and redundancy agreements, to help you avoid potential litigation.

 Grievance & Termination Letters